Sphincter of Oddi Dysfunction

 Living with SOD

-If you have an SOD diagnosis or you are recovering from sphincterotomy, follow all your doctor's orders.
-Take all your medications as directed, and make sure your doctor knows about any other medications you take, including over-the-counter medicines, supplements, or herbs.
+If you have an SOD diagnosis or you are recovering from sphincterotomy, follow all your health care provider's orders.
+Take all your medications as directed, and make sure your health care provider knows about any other medications you take, including over-the-counter medicines, supplements, or herbs.

 Tips for living with SOD include: